 Play Full Albums: When you open an album folder, you will see a ▶ Play Full Folder/Album button at the top.
 Tapping this will queue the entire album to your speaker.

 Dynamic Search: For massive libraries, manual browsing can be tedious.
 Use the search bar at the top to instantly query your drive.
-Use the dropdown menu to filter your search by Track, Artist, or Album.
-(Note: The search feature is only available for standard NAS drives, not Windows PC libraries). * Preset Saving: Just like internet radio and Spotify, you can cast a local MP3 or a full local album, return to the main dashboard, and tap Save to Preset to assign it to a physical 1-6 button!
+Use the dropdown menu to filter your search by All, Track, Artist, or Album.
+(Note: The search feature is only available for standard NAS drives, not Windows PC libraries). * Preset Saving: Just like radio, you can cast a local MP3 or a full local album, return to the main dashboard, and tap Save to Preset to assign it to a 1-6 button.
+Press and Hold on the speaker to save it to that device!

 Tap the Mixer Icon (the microchip symbol next to the volume label) on the main dashboard to open the Multi-Room Mixer.
 This is where you manage speaker grouping for whole-home audio.